Table of contents

 - Where does your business fit into the market?

 A business plan is a map that guides your business from startup to establishment to growth – it is key for every new business to develop.
 It’s a description of how your business will evolve from start to finish.
 And yes, there are numerous types of business plans to choose from.
+Feel free to use our free business plan template to start with.

 If you require financial support from an investor or a financial institution then a traditional business plan is crucial.
-This is typically long, thorough and has sections laid out so investors and banks can quickly review to validate your proposal.
+This is typically long, thorough, and has sections laid out so investors and banks can quickly review to validate your proposal.

 However, if you don’t believe you need financial then a simple one-page business plan is enough to lay out how you will achieve success.
-It is best to have a plan written down then to have nothing at all when starting a small business.
+It is best to have a plan written down than to have nothing at all when starting a small business.

 - Title page.
 Write down the name of your business!
 (Or the proposed name of your business).
 And it sounds easier said than done, do research before choosing a name out of a hat.

 - Executive summary.
-This is the outline of your business plan and is a high-level summary of what the entire plan includes, such as the company description, the problem the business is solving, the solution and why now.
+This is the outline of your business plan and is a high-level summary of what the entire plan includes, such as the company description, the problem the business is solving, the solution, and why now.
 This tells the reader what you want and is key.

 - Business description.
 Answer the following in this section: What business are you looking to start?
 What’s the industry look like now and what will it look like in the future?